Greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plane.

 General Motors wants to exchange some of their debt to the government for equity like the government is going to do to banks.

-With his car, Steve Ratner, who has got himself involved in his own little scandal in New York State, involving the former controller there, uh uh Alan, what is it, Hevisy?
+So you're going to have King Barack the Mild owning the car company exactly as we forecast with his car czar, Steve Ratner, who has got himself involved in his own little scandal in New York State involving the former controller there, Alan.

 I think it is.

-It's either he's got an IQ of eighty or he's engaged in fraud.
+It's either he's got an IQ of 80 or he's engaged in fraud.

-But nevertheless, one problem here, according to Mr. Jenkins, why on earth would General Motors creditors, who include not just bondholders, but the UAW's health care trust want any part of this deal.
+But nevertheless, the one problem here, according to Mr. Jenkins, why on earth would General Motors creditors, who include not just bondholders, but the UAW's Healthcare Trust, want any part of this deal?

 They've already seen that the rights and privileges of shareholders are not worth diddly when King Obama is throwing his prerogatives around.